MlkMahmud/django-todo-app/README.md

-A simple todo application built with Python's Django web framework
+A simple todo application built with Django